josefpihrt/josefpihrt.github.io/docs/roslynator/index.md

 ## .NET Foundation

-Roslynator is supported by the [.NET Foundation](https://www.dotnetfoundation.org/projects) and has adopted the code of conduct defined by the Contributor Covenant to clarify expected behavior in our community.
+This project is supported by the [.NET Foundation](https://www.dotnetfoundation.org/projects).

+This project has adopted the code of conduct defined by the Contributor Covenant to clarify expected behavior in our community.
 For more information see the [.NET Foundation Code of Conduct](https://dotnetfoundation.org/code-of-conduct).

 ## Command Line Tool